jsmoriss/jsm-show-user-meta/readme.txt

 = Developers =

-See the plugin [Other Notes](https://wordpress.org/plugins/jsm-show-user-meta/other_notes/) page for available filters.
+See the plugin [Other Notes](https://wordpress.org/plugins/jsm-show-user-meta/other_notes/) page for information on available filters.

 = Related Plugins =